IPEM LP Congress: More Think Tank than Shark Tank

 - Michel LOWY - CEO / Co-Global Portfolio Manager | SC LOWY |

-Southeast Asia has emerged as a new focal point for private equity investments, powered by growing economies with young demographics and rapidly evolving technological ecosystems.
-Countries like Vietnam, Indonesia, and Singapore offer fertile ground for PE firms seeking growth opportunities in digital transformation, consumer markets, and infrastructure development.
+Southern Asia has emerged as a new focal point for private equity investments, powered by growing economies with young demographics and rapidly evolving technological ecosystems.
+Countries like India offer fertile ground for PE firms seeking growth opportunities in digital transformation, consumer markets, and infrastructure development.

 Setting the scene on market activity and key transactions.